FAQ'S FOR HORSE OWNERS

 Q: I'm most worried about being able to pay the vet bills if my horse becomes ill or has an injury.
 What types of coverages are available?

-A: If your horse is from the age of 30 days and 18-20 years, you should seriously consider adding Major Medical/Surgical coverage to your Full Mortality policy.
+A: If your horse is from the age of 30 days and 18-20 years, you should seriously consider adding Major Medical/Surgical or Veterinary Services coverage to your Full Mortality policy.
 This coverage will help reimburse you for covered veterinary costs (both medical and surgical) in the event your horse has a covered injury, illness, accident or disease during the policy period.

 Remember, while the Full Mortality policy includes coverage for humane destruction, the situation must meet the requirements of the policy.
 The policy does not cover for euthanasia due to non health related, economic or philosophical reasons.
 If your horse develops a serious condition that requires costly medical or surgical care, and the veterinarians recommend that treatment to save the horse's life, you are expected under the terms of the Mortality policy to provide for that care.
 If you don't have the funds to pay the expected veterinary fees, and the horse dies because you do not pursue treatment, or if you choose to put your horse down instead of pursuing treatment, regardless of your personal reasons for doing so, the Full Mortality policy would likely not respond.